 2. Boost website performance

 Your site may be loading slowly due to technical and functional problems, hurting users’ experiences and your search engine rankings.
-By fixing problems, you can increase your website’s performance and speed.
+By fixing problems, you can increase your website’s functionality, performance reporting and speed.

 3. Enhance user experience